avine/formation-angular-base/doc/course/public/12_forms.md

 ## Forms - Modules 2/3

-Any form can be created using either of the following technique, but...
+Any form can be created using either of the following techniques, but...

 - **Template-driven forms**
   - are recommended when form structure is not fixed over time